If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 See the rules to weigh the pros and cons of working while collecting Social Security.
 You might decide it’s better to hold off collecting, given the penalty and the fact that your benefits will keep growing while untouched.
 And, remember: You’ll get all the money back in bigger checks after you hit full retirement age, the SSA says.

 If your only income in retirement is from Social Security, you probably won’t have to worry about paying income tax.
-But if you have additional income from other sources — depending on the amount — you can be taxed on up to 85 percent of your benefits.
+But if you have additional income from other sources, try to reduce your total income to minimize the tax bite.
+Depending on your income, up to 85 percent of your benefits can be taxed.

 Taxes are based on your combined income: your adjusted gross income plus half of your Social Security benefit plus non-taxable interest.
 The SSA explains in detail.